ghartsel/GX-Kernel/content/installation.md

 If bank switching is used to extend the addressing limitation, bank switching must be done through the kernel.
 This supports the abstraction that the kernel manages system resources and memory is a resource.
-Language support for bank switching cannot be used in the kernel environment.
+Language support for bank switching can't be used in the kernel environment.

 ## Hardware Interface